jel0624/LickingTaskBehavior/BehaviorAnalysis/README.md

 Sometimes, when stimulation was performed during the task, a separate matfile with variable named **'Log'** will be needed to analyze the data using the script provided. **'Log'** file is an array containing information about the depth that was stimulated (tapered fiber stimulation).
 If only one site was used, then this should be a trivial containing a single number, and length equal to the number of stimulation.
 A good sanity check that I performed is to compared the size of the **Log** file with the total number of stim trials shown in the Arduino txt files.
 If those two number disagree, the discrepancy must be resolved before carrying out further analysis.

 ### MATLAB script for analysis
-**SingleSessionStats_1** is a costum written script to analyze the effect of stimulation.
+**SingleSessionStats_1** is a custom written script to analyze the effect of stimulation.
+It can be used to analyze both stimulation during Tone and stimulation during ITI.
+Before you run the code, you have to change the parameter **LaserTimeRelativeToneOnset** according to the stimulation protocol you have used.
+This is the time of the laser relative to Tone onset, and will be 25ms for Tone stimulation trials, and -500 for ITI stimulation.

+Running the script will give out a prompt asking for the
+**>> Session File Name to be analyzed**
+along with all the filenames in the current directory displayed.
+You need to type in the exact name of the txt file to be analyzed.